Love in Kilnerry: Development

 Love in Kilnerry was originally a play, written by Keith, that takes place in the fictional town of Kilnerry in County Donegal.
 It was a challenge presented to him by Royal Shakespeare Company alumnus Sybil Lines (who went on to play Aednat McLaughlin).
 Keith wanted to write something that would make his grandmother laugh.
 He used a pen name, Colin Filmore, so the actors could approach the material more honestly as to not be intimidated by the writer present.
 The play was workshopped in front of audiences at Manhattan Theater Club Studios in New York City for most of 2016.
 It wasn't until 2017, when Keith wrote the story as a screenplay, that the cast learned who the real writer was.
 Keith traveled up and down the east coast looking at dozens of small towns until he found a postcard of Portsmouth.
 Upon visiting the small seaside town, Keith knew he had found "[his] Kilnerry".
 Daniel Keith, Roger Hendricks Simon, Sybil Lines, and Sheila Stasack, who had workshopped the play in 2016, continued on to the film.
-Kathy Searle, Tony Triano, Debargo Sanyal, Jeremy Fernandez, and James Patrick Nelson were cast by Kimberly Graham.
-Keith requested all theater actors since he wanted the film to have a theater-esque and storybook look and feel about it.
+Keith requested that all the cast were theater actors since he wanted the film to have a theater-esque and storybook look and feel about it.

 Filming

 Keith knew he wanted a storybook town that was cut off from the rest of the world, so he reached out to visual effects artist Brian Demetz to create mountains around the town and erase anything modern (e.g. jeans, construction, tattoos, iPhones, new cars).
 The establishing and drone shots were the first to be filmed.
 Many of the residents of Portsmouth became the residents of Kilnerry, and brought the members of the production food, helped them find locations, and even housed many of them.
 A cast and crew of 200 people filmed in 28 locations.
-The Irish Post caught wind of Keith's film and released a story on December 15, 2017, about the Irish town of Ringaskiddy in County Cork, whose residents were complaining about the fumes of the local Pfizer plant, that made Viagra, and was causing the men and dogs to walk around sexually excited.
+The Irish Post caught wind of Keith's film and released a story on December 15, 2017, about the Irish town of Ringaskiddy in County Cork, whose residents were complaining about the fumes of the local Pfizer plant, which made Viagra, and was causing the men and dogs to walk around sexually excited.
 The article said that "art could be imitating life".